polterguy/phosphorusfive/plugins/extras/p5.http/README.md

 to cryptographically sign their MIME messages in a PGP mime/multipart.
 Still, you would need to be 100% confident in that the client's private PGP key has not somehow been compromised, and that you can trust the client transmitting the Hyperlambda.

-There are ways to further refine this, by whitewashing the Hyperlambda, only allowing a subset of keywords/events to be evaluated, and so on.
-But this is beyond the scope of this documentation.
-For servers you trust though, such as your own servers, the above Web Service logic, is really quite spectacular, and something I think Hyperlambda is the only programming language on the planet that can actually easily achieve.
+There are ways to further refine this, and increase the security, by requiring the client to only supply a sub-set of Active Events, through using e.g. the *[eval-whitelist]* Active Event when evaluating the incoming and returned lambda.
+Please see the *[eval-whitelist]* Active Event for details about this, in the [p5.lambda](/plugins/p5.lambda) project for details about how to do this.